wb14123/bard/Readme.markdown

 ```

 It will auto get params from url query.
-You can see more examples later.
+You can see the whole source under

-The annotations that just used is defined in basic package.
-You can define your own
-annotations easily.
+`src/main/java/org/binwang/bard/example/simple`.

 Define Your Own Annotations
 --------------

+You can define your own annotations easily.

 There are there kinds of annotations that could be defined: